-High-ranking Chicago police officer killed
+Chicago police commander killed assisting on call

 Bauer was the first police officer in Chicago shot to death since the 2011 killing of Officer Clifton Lewis, CNN affiliate WLS reported.

-Bauer is the 12th US law enforcement officer to be fatally shot this year.
+He is the 12th US law enforcement officer to be fatally shot this year.
 On Saturday, two officers in Westerville, Ohio, were gunned down while answering a call.

 He was the commander of the 18th district on the Near North side, which includes some prominent neighborhoods, WLS reported.